chef-boneyard/chef-provisioning/README.md

 ChefMetal
 =========

 This library solves the problem of repeatably creating machines and infrastructures in Chef.
-It has a plugin model that lets you write bootstrappers for your favorite infrastructures, including VirtualBox, EC2, LXC, bare metal, and many more! (*)
+It has a plugin model that lets you write bootstrappers for your favorite infrastructures, including VirtualBox, EC2, LXC, bare metal, and many more!

 Currently, chef-metal supports vagrant, Unixes/ssh, and Windows/winrm with real chef-servers or with automagical chef-zero tunneling.
 Fog and Docker support (to cover EC2 and LXC) are next up.
+Further out, we'd like to extend support to image factories (using the machine resource to produce images) and PXE support.

 Try It Out
 ----------